Jyotirekha19/Airblack.github.io/README.md

 # **Introduction**
 Welcome to my project showcase!
 I’m excited to present to you an application I developed for Airblack, following a detailed Figma prototype provided by the organization.
 This project is a testament to my skills in React and Tailwind CSS, and I’m eager to walk you through the journey of its creation.

-You can view the live project here.
+You can view the live project [Airblack website](https://665b54ff6690d57c81cfb949--airblack.netlify.app/).

 # **The Project**
 The Objective